1You order an Oncotype or OncoExTra test

 - Financial assistance is not available if a patient has insurance coverage but elects to be billed directly instead of billing insurance.

-Oncotype tests are covered by Medicare Fee for Service (FFS) for patients meeting coverage criteria.
+Oncotype and OncoExTra tests are covered by Medicare Fee for Service (FFS) for patients meeting coverage criteria.
 Patients who meet clinical criteria for coverage have zero financial responsibility.

 Advance Beneficiary Notice (ABN) Requirements